ging/fiware-chef_validator/README.md

 Installation Manual
 -------------------
-The installation manual is provided in rst format in the folder doc/source/adminmanual.rst
+The installation manual is provided in rst format in the [Installation and Administration manual](doc/source/adminmanual.rst)

 Installation Verification
 -------------------------
-The sanity check procedures are detailed in doc/source/adminmanual.rst
+The sanity check procedures are detailed in the [Installation and Administration manual](doc/source/adminmanual.rst)

 User Manual
 -----------
-The user manual is provided in rst format in the folder doc/source/usermanual.rst
+The user manual is provided in rst format in the [User and Programmers manual](doc/source/usermanual.rst)

 API Documentation
 -----------------